Fathaah/Lowe-Path-Finding/README.md

 # Lowe's hackathon

-**Problem Statment**:Build a solution to help the customers find products in the store and help them navigate to the corresponding aisle/shelf.
-If there is a shopping list, provide the best shopping trip to complete the purchases
+**Problem Statment**: Build a solution to help the customers find products in the store and help them navigate to the corresponding aisle/shelf.
+If there is a shopping list, provide the best shopping trip to complete the purchases.

 ## Proposed Solution